 ● Wrap the middle of can with a strip or two of duct tape

 Note: If you have more than one color, divide the cans up into even numbers for each color

 ● Add items to cans—one item/can.

-Note: The more you fill the can the less sound it’ll produce—a good rule of thumb is between 1/4 and 1/3.
+Note: The more you fill the can the less sound it’ll produce.
+A good rule of thumb is to fill between 1/4 and 1/3 full.

-● Cut a circle just smaller than the size of the top of the can from the construction paper—this is going to prevent the items inside the can from sticking to the duct tape when it’s shakened.
+● Using scissors, cut a circle out of construction paper just smaller than the size of the top of the can.
+This is going to prevent items inside the can from sticking to the duct tape when it’s shaken.

 ● Cut several circles the size of the top of the can from duct tape (color matching the color of the band around the can) and place one on top of each other on the top of the can.